Automatic Voter Registration Delayed in West Virginia

 Sixteen states and the District of Columbia have already approved automatic voter registration with more states expected to pass the reform soon.
 West Virginia was the third state to pass AVR laws.

-For most states that have implemented AVR, the process has taken any where from one to three years.
-Currently, West Virginia is on track to have taken close to 6 years to implement the program.
+For most states that have implemented AVR, the process has taken anywhere from one to three years.
+Currently, West Virginia is on track to have taken close to six years to implement the program.

 However, the Secretary of State’s Office says it is not a question of if and that the program will be implemented by the July 2021 requirement.